RailsEventStore/rails_event_store/railseventstore.org/source/docs/v2/maintenance_policy.html.md

 On CI, all latest minor versions of CRuby are tested.
 Currently other Ruby implementations are not supported, but we are open to changing that situation depending on external funding.

+Check also [Ruby Releases](https://www.ruby-lang.org/en/downloads/) for a list of current stable releases.

 ### Rails versions

 Our aim is to support all Rails versions which are not EOL.